 La Brea and La Cienega are two streets close to each other that run perpendicular to Wilshire near the Miracle Mile.
 A large portion of La Cienega is called Restaurant Row and features a variety of fine dining restaurants.
 Thus far, all seem to have the modern accessible features.
 Also located just past this section towards the Hollywood Hills is the Beverly Center, an indoor, ADA friendly shopping mall with a parking structure with handicapped spots.
 Between La Cienega and La Brea on Wilshire are a few theatres and venues, including Saban Theatre.
 Closest to La Cienega off 3rd Street is a great outdoor and indoor cafe called Toast.
 It is a very popular bakery cafe, especially for brunch though Lunch and Dinner are also served.
 Meter parking is available, otherwise you can valet you car for an over priced fee.

 La Brea, which is closer to the downtown area offers consists of tons of restaurants, bakeries, and shops on either side of the street.
-A favorite place for dinner or a cocktail it Luna Park, which is on the corner of Wilshire and La Brea, but it is also open for lunch.
 One must look for street parking or pay to have the car valet.
 There are a number of other restaurants and cafes to checkout along La Brea, like La Brea Bakery.
 All kinds of stores align La Brea near Wilshire Blvd., including clothing (used, boutique, and retail style), furniture, hardware, antiques, card and flower shops… you name it.
 Some examples for clothing would be Buffalo Exchange, Volcum, Stussy, and American Rag.
 Being close to Hollywood there are a few movie/television prop stores that are eclectic and overpriced.
 Anyone can buy something but because it is so expensive mainly studios come here to rummage for items.

 On a small strip of Wilshire Blvd. there is an area referred to as the Miracle Mile.
 On the corner of Fairfax is a diner that is frequently used in movies, including Pulp Fiction.
 Along the street are nightclubs, restaurants, venues, television production offices, and even tar pits.
 Yes, smack in the middle of the Miracle Mile between La Brea and Fairfax are the La Brea Tar Pits.
 The oldest mammal that has been found is estimated to be aged 38,000 years and scientists are still finding organisms from the iceage period .
 Surrounding the La Brea Tar Pits is a public park with smooth, accessible walkways for a wheelchair user.